-Martha MacCallum currently serves as the co-anchor of America's Newsroom alongside Bill Hemmer (weekdays 9-11AM/ET).
-She joined FOX News Channel (FNC) in January 2004.
+Martha MacCallum currently serves as the anchor and executive editor of The Story with Martha MacCallum (weeknights 7PM/ET).
+She joined FOX News Channel (FNC) in January 2004 and is based in New York.Read More

-Prior to FNC, MacCallum served a variety of positions at NBC from 1997 to 2003.
-She was co-anchor of CNBC's Morning Call with Martha MacCallum and Ted David and was the anchor of CNBC's Checkpoint, an evening news program focusing on the war against terror and the Iraq war.
-A frequent contributor to MSNBC's The News with Brian Williams, NBC's Today, NBC affiliates and CNBC World, MacCallum also created the series Inside the Business for Business Center.
+Prior to joining the network, MacCallum held a variety of positions at NBC from 1997 to 2003.
+She was co-anchor of CNBC’s Morning Call with Martha MacCallum and Ted David and was the anchor of CNBC’s Checkpoint, an evening news program focusing on the war against terror and the Iraq war.
+A frequent contributor to MSNBC’s The News with Brian Williams, NBC’s Today and CNBC World, MacCallum also created the series Inside the Business for CNBC’s Business Center.
 In 1997 and 2003, MacCallum was the recipient of the American Women in Radio and Television award for her reporting.

 Before joining CNBC, MacCallum was an anchor and reporter for WBIS-TV (ION-31), a sports and business network in New York in 1996.
 Prior to that, she was a business correspondent at Wall Street Journal Television where she anchored The Wall Street Journal Report, World Market Outlook and Business USA from 1991-1996.
 She began her career as a reporter for Corporate Finance magazine.